 This section contains all you need to know to operate databases hosted on Redis Enterprise Software.

 CRDBs span multiple Redis Enterprise Software (RS) clusters.
-Overview of the steps to create a CRDB: Create a service account on each cluster as an admin Confirm network is setup Connect to one of your clusters and configure a new CRDB Test writing to one cluster and reading from a different cluster Prerequisites Two or more Redis Enterprise Software clusters running version 5.0, each with minimum of two nodes Networking and cluster FQDN name resolution between all clusters Confirm that a network time service listener (e.
+Overview of the steps to create a CRDB: Create a service account on each cluster as an admin.
+Confirm network is setup.
+Connect to one of your clusters and configure a new CRDB.
+Test writing to one cluster and reading from a different cluster.
+Prerequisites Two or more machines with the same version of RS installed Networking and cluster FQDN name resolution between all clusters Network time service listener (ntpd) configured and running on each node in all clusters Step 1 - Create a Service Account A local account with the Admin role is highly recommended on each cluster that will host a CRDB.

 You can create as many databases as you wish in the cluster, so long as you do not exceed the available memory or the number of shards you purchased with your subscription.
 There are two types of Redis databases that can be created in RS.
 Traditional Redis databases that are sharded and distributed across a single RS cluster.
 The detailed instructions are covered below.
 Conflict-Free Replicated Database (CRDB) which is used to create a Geo-Distributed Active-Active Redis database.